nikitautiu/learnhtml/notes/Semantic-Data-From-Websites-Using-Deep-Learning.md

 * might be useful if used with textual data from classes and ids to learn features to feed to the model

 #### [A Survey on Region Extractors - Sleiman et al. 2013](papers/sleiman.md)
+* makes the distinction between **information extractors** and **region extractors** and focuses on the latter
+* most of the make **strong** assumptions on the structure of the data
+* some of them, namely MDR, TCP, U-REST etc. use similarity within the same html document of DOM nodes to infer regions. we are doing somethings imilar with the the **neighbourhood**
+* other hypotheses are made based on the **structure of the dom tree**(depth, number of children, etc) - ex.
+STAVIES, TPC, MDR, OMINI
+* VIPS, and VIPS-based algorithms(ViDRE, ViNTS, VSDR, RIPB) use **visual features** such as font, color, visual separators, etc. to identify relevant regions.
+Our method, using visual features for the regions selection.
+Our use of a CNN or computer vision model for classification can be seen as an extension on this process with less heuristic assumptions
+* mentions **region extractors** as a sort fo preprocessing method to select relevant data.
+A pretrained model can be used to classify pages as containing data or not in our case, and feed the pre-readout of the page to each of its individual nodes to give it more context.

 #### [Extracting Content Structure for Web Pages Based on Visual Representation - Cai et al. 2003](papers/cai.md)
 #### [A hybrid approach for content extraction with text density and visual importance of DOM nodes - Song et al. 2012](papers/song-hybrid.md)
 #### [Learning Block Importance Models for Web Pages - Song et al. 2004](papers/song.md)